Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 4. Relieves Pain

-As you have so cleverly deduced by now, onsens are generally pretty hot, typically measuring from 37 degrees Celsius to 42 degrees Celsius.
-This heat, although sometimes intense, can help relieve pain.
+As you have so cleverly deduced by now, onsens are generally hot, typically measuring from 37°C to 42°C. This heat, although sometimes intense, can help relieve pain.
 The heat, along with the water pressure, dulls our perception of pain by blocking the pain receptors in our bodies.
 Interesting, right?

 Moreover, the mineral concentration and hot water can make you feel “floatier”, positively affecting your joints and muscles as they work together to help you feel good and (more importantly!) more relaxed.